Dv810/colony_counting_project/README.md

 Total colony count.
 Processed image with detected colonies highlighted.
 Optional export of results to a file.
-Example
-Input Image:
-A raw image of a colony plate.

 Processed Output:
 Colonies highlighted with contours.